Peter Kay's Car Share

 Peter Kay's Car Share is a British sitcom set around supermarket assistant manager John Redmond (Peter Kay) and promotions rep Kayleigh Kitson (Sian Gibson), and their participation in a company car-sharing scheme.

 The first series was filmed in and around Greater Manchester: notably Peter Kay's native Bolton; and Manchester, Trafford and Salford.

 In December 2015, Kay confirmed a second and supposedly final series had been commissioned.
 It began airing on 11 April 2017.
 Filming locations for the second series included: Blair Drummond Safari Park, Bury, Burnley, Nelson, Wirral and Southport.
 Peter Kay's Car Share won Best Comedy at the 2016, 2018 and 2019 National Television Awards, and the BAFTA TV Awards for Best Male Comedy Performance and Best Scripted Comedy at the 2016 BAFTA TV Awards.

 The series came to an end in May 2018 when two special episodes broadcast on 7 and 28 May.
-The first of these, Peter Kay's Car Share Unscripted, was partially improvised but incorporated prepared radio material and visual gags.
+The first of these, "Peter Kay's Car Share Unscripted", was partially improvised but incorporated prepared radio material and visual gags.

-The programme returned for an audio special in April 2020, amidst the COVID-19 pandemic.
+The programme returned for an audio special in April 2020, amid the COVID-19 pandemic.

 Plot

 The series focuses on supermarket assistant manager John Redmond (Kay) and promotions rep Kayleigh Kitson (Gibson), who are participating in their work's car-sharing scheme.

 The first half of each episode shows John picking up Kayleigh from her house in his red Fiat 500L and the pair having discussions about each other's lives as they travel to work.
 The second half of the episode follows the pair on the car journey home and they reveal what they did at work.

-As they travel to and from work, John and Kayleigh listen to Forever FM; a fictitious radio station which has music alternating with terrible advertisements and promotions.
-In each episode, one or both of them (mostly Kayleigh) daydream about them creating a music video-style fantasy performance of a song played on the radio.
+As they travel to and from work, John and Kayleigh listen to Forever FM, a fictitious radio station that has music alternating with terrible advertisements and promotions.
+In each episode, one or both of them (more so Kayleigh) daydream about them creating a music video-style fantasy performance of a song played on the radio.

 Surprising billboards at the roadside and on vehicles provide an additional source of interest ("Brazilian wax while you wait", "One meal for the price of two", "No pies left in this van overnight", "Shaun Ryder Rehab Centre", "HALALDI" and others), as well as the radio adverts and announcements.

-One episode featured the ice cream van owned and driven by "Mr Softee Top", an ice cream man and porn video salesman who was the subject of the That Peter Kay Thing episode "The Ice Cream Man Cometh".
+One episode features the ice cream van owned and driven by "Mr Softee Top", an ice cream man and porn video salesman who was the subject of the That Peter Kay Thing episode "The Ice Cream Man Cometh".